Excursion to the Samovar Museum and the Ginseng Museum.

 Russian Russian Samovar is the only museum in Primorye with a rare collection of Russian samovars.

-The exhibition presents the very first samovars that arrived in Primorye with migrants by sea from Little Russia at the end of the XIX century.
+The exhibition presents the very first samovars that arrived in Primorye with migrants by sea from Little Russia at the end of the 19th century.
 In the exhibition halls you will learn many interesting stories and even see the first "samovar slow cooker" that worked on firewood.

 You will learn about the distinctive samovar culture of our country.

-And of course a tea party with local traditions.
+And of course, a tea party with local traditions.

 In the menu: